marcodb26/TabMania/README.md

 offers two options to alter that default behavior: _Deduplicate new tabs_ and _Move new tabs to the least tabbed window_.
 These features are disabled by default, but you can enable them in the _Settings_ view.
-You can configure to enable these features only for tabs created from other applications, for tabs created within Chrome when following a link, or from new empty tabs.
-Regardless of configuration, TabMania always excludes tabs with schema `chrome-extension:`, tabs opened in the background (e.g. by using CTRL+click), and popups.
+You can configure to enable these features only for tabs created from other applications, for tabs created within Chrome when following a link, or for new empty tabs.
+Regardless of configuration, TabMania always excludes tabs with schema `chrome-extension:`, tabs opened in the background (e.g. by using `CTRL+click`), and popups.